 Penberthy was best known for his iconoclastic testing of standard "hard" gear such as ice axes and climber's helmets, but his interests did not stop there, and in this image from July of 1972, we find him at 10,000 feet on the west side of Mt.
 Rainier in his trademark white shirt and dark slacks, puffing away on a makeshift rock treadmill, all hooked up to medical gear!
 What's going on?
 Note the fellow dressed warmly in the puffy down parka-- he's a physician from California whose interest is in Acute Mountain Sickness (AMS).
 Penberthy is his guinea pig, and is 56 years old...
 If one looks closely, on Penberthy's one arm is a blood pressure cuff, and in that hand a heart monitor; in the other hand is a counter, counting the number of steps he's taken on the rocks.
 Meanwhile, the doctor is watching a wristwatch and recording results in his log book.
 Real fun, and much grist for Penberthy's next issue of his beloved MSR NEWSLETTER. (see image below from October 1968 newsletter, compliments Mr. Ed Tieman).

 A fellow Engineer and Iconoclast in the History of Gear has always been Mr. Jack Stephenson of Stephenson's Warmlite...
-Both men have had a reputation among their peers and customers of being both brillant and occasionally less than easy to get along with.
+Both men have had a reputation among their peers and customers of being both brillant and occasionally less than easy to get along with; in fact, Stephenson admiringly told me, "Larry is as stubborn as me."
 As of 2016, Stephenson continues to produce his ultralight tents and sleeping bags for a small, custom market of discerning customers.